 Welcome to the LSA Honors Program FAQ Page!
-This page will be updated regularly throughout the summer and Fall 2020 Semester to reflect the ongoing changes to life and study at the University of Michigan.
+This page will be updated regularly throughout the term to reflect the ongoing changes to life and study at the University of Michigan.
 Please note the search bar on our website allows users to search for additional information within Honors only.
 Refer to departmental or office websites for specific information.

 Where can I find the most up to date information related to the upcoming academic year?